Cotton paper: Properties

 High-quality cotton fiber paper is known to last hundreds of years without appreciable fading, discoloration, or deterioration, so it is often used for important documents, such as the archival copies of dissertations or theses.
-As a rule of thumb, for each percentage point of cotton fiber, a user may expect one year of resisting deterioration by use (the handling to which paper may be subjected).
+As a rule of thumb, each percentage of cotton fiber in paper adds about one year of durability.
 Legal document paper typically contains 25% cotton.
-Cotton paper will produce a better printout than copy paper because it can more readily absorb ink or toner.
+Unlike wood pulp-based paper, cotton paper is acid-free and cotton fibers are more porous and absorbent than wood pulp fibers, making it able to absorb more ink and produce a better printout than copy paper.

 Cotton paper is typically graded as 25%, 50%, or 100% cotton.
 Usually it can be checked by holding the cotton paper up to the light and looking just below the watermark for a number.
 100% cotton paper may contain small amounts of acids, and should be tested or certified before use for archival documents.

 Second-cut cotton linters have a normal average fiber length of 1.45 μm, and have similar properties as a short softwood pulp.